DataWraith/notelog/README.md

 # Add a note with a specific notes directory
 notelog -d ~/Shanties add -t "Wellerman" There once was a ship

-# Opens an editor to capture a note
+# Opens the most recent note in the editor
+notelog last

+# Prints the most recent note to stdout
-notelog
+notelog last --print
 ```

 ### Notes Directory